Note: Gypsy Kitchen and Bar has closed its doors and was replaced by Mile-End Kitchen+Bar.

 Finally, owner Kevin Latrem is also well known in his own right, being part-owner of a few super-hip bars in Montreal.

 What’s not lost in this cavalcade of namedropping is the quality of the food, décor and service.
 A modern-casual-chic design with beige tones, reclaimed woods and concrete walls; a precise service and a beautiful cocktail list; and first and foremost, an inventive, local-oriented menu.

 Note: Is your next stop Lombok island?
 Check out this post on Trekking Mount Rinjani on mileslesstraveled.com!

 I had the opportunity to visit the place on my last trip to Bali… And here’s what I saw!

 Gypsy, On Top Of All Canggu Restaurants – The Meal

 Should I eat inside or outside?
 The weather is – obviously – perfect and there’s a slight cooling breeze.
+It inspires you to go out and explore the hidden spots in Bali.
 But the design inside is nice to look at, too!
 “Why not both?”
 Kevin Latrem suggests that I sit at the windowsill, where a large concrete counter has been built.
 That way, I can sit right in between and sip a very nice watermelon gin fizz.